 Some people get tired of living in a city or town their whole working life and that is why many think about moving somewhere more peaceful and relaxing to retire.

-Before deciding to move, people need to do their research and look at crime levels, the weather and healthcare in the area, especially if they suffer from mobility problems and need help around the home with the likes of new walk in showers and stairlifts.
+Before deciding to move, people need to do their research and look at crime levels, the weather and healthcare in the area, especially if they suffer from mobility problems and need help around the home with the likes of new walk in baths and showers and stairlifts.

 Fortunately there are lots of places across the UK that are perfect for retiring and here is a list of the best counties people should head to as well as information on great attractions in the county people can visit and the weather.